Tips for Calculating Net Pay for Employees

 How to Calculate Net Pay

-1. Start with Gross Pay.
+1. Start with gross pay.

 To begin the calculation of net pay, you must start with the employee's gross pay.
+Gross pay is the amount that is owed to the employee for the pay period (weekly, bi-weekly, semi-monthly, or monthly).

 Gross pay for hourly employees is the hours worked times hourly rate, with overtime premiums, if applicable.
 Gross pay for salaried employees is their annual salary divided by the number of pay periods in the year.